 Basic Coastal Cruising (103)

 Offered at our Pensacola location.
-A hands-on “live-aboard” sailing course on 40 foot sailboats.
+A hands-on “live-aboard” sailing course on our Beneteau 393, (40 foot) Splendid Adventure.

 Course Description: This Intermediate Sailing course is perfect for the sailor who wants to leave the confines of day sailing and get hands-on experience on big cruising boats with wheel steering and diesel engines.
 We sail in coastal waters still in sight of land but with more wind and waves and new challenges such as tides, current, aids to navigation, commercial traffic and offshore wave action.
 Are you Ready?